 UNDERSTANDING WIRELESS MODULATIONS

-Using both presentations, simulations, and hands-on, lab based exercises, participants will study, measure, and characterize the time/frequency domain signatures of each of the modulations outlined.
-Leveraging the principle that communications is the transmission of information and signals in the presence of noise, participants will estimate channel models and capacity limits under typical real-world impediments such as noise, multi-path, Doppler, interferers, and jammers; lab demonstrations will give participants an opportunity to experiment with real waveforms*.
+Using both presentations, simulations, and hands-on, lab-based exercises, participants will study, measure, and characterize the time/frequency domain signatures of each of the modulations outlined.
+Leveraging the principle that communications are the transmission of information and signals in the presence of noise, participants will estimate channel models and capacity limits under typical real-world impediments such as noise, multipath, Doppler, interferers, and jammers; lab demonstrations will give participants an opportunity to experiment with real waveforms*.
 Examples and exercises will demonstrate how modulations are selected based on overall system requirements such as data rate, available bandwidth, channel signal-to-noise, operating range, implementation complexity, and available power budget.

 Participants will learn:

 Describe the characteristics and system trade-offs of modern wireless modulations including ASK, FSK, PSK, QAM, and QPSK.

 Describe how FSHH and DSSS waveforms extend modulation techniques.